Sequences of Coin Flips, Hamming Cubes, and Ultrafilters

 We then define the winning condition of our game using a free ultrafilter $\mathscr{U}$.
 A sequence $y$ is a “winning match” for $x$ if $M(x,y) \in \mathscr{U}$.
 If you like, what this defines for us is a measure $\mu:\mathscr{P}(\omega) \to {0,1}$ where $\mu(A) = 1$ if $A \in \mathscr{U}$ and is 0 otherwise.

-Let $\mathbf{1}$ be the sequence of all $1$s (heads) and $\mathbf{0}$ be the sequence of all $0$s (tails).
-Let $H(x) = {n \in \omega : x_n = 1}$ be the indices where my secret sequence $x$ has heads.
+So an ultrafilter provides us some of the structures of an infinite game that we want to have, inspired by the finite game.
+Next, let $\mathbf{H}$ be the sequence of all heads and $\mathbf{T}$ be the sequence of all tails.
+Let $H(x) = {n \in \omega : x_n = H}$ be the indices where my secret sequence $x$ has heads.

 Question: Is $H(x) \in \mathscr{U}$?

-- If Yes: Submit $y = \mathbf{1}$.
-Then $M(x, \mathbf{1}) = H(x) \in \mathscr{U}$.
+- If Yes: Submit $y = \mathbf{H}$.
+Then $M(x, \mathbf{H}) = H(x) \in \mathscr{U}$.
 You win.

-- If No: Submit $y = \mathbf{0}$.
+- If No: Submit $y = \mathbf{T}$.
 By property (3) of ultrafilters, if $H(x) \notin \mathscr{U}$, then its complement $\omega \setminus H(x)) \in \mathscr{U}$.
-Since $M(x, \mathbf{0}) = \omega \setminus H(x)$, your match set is in $\mathcal{U}$.
+Since $M(x, \mathbf{T}) = \omega \setminus H(x)$, your match set is in $\mathscr{U}$.
 You win.

 Because property (3) forces an absolute dichotomy for any arbitrary subset of $\omega$, this question bisects the infinite Hamming cube $2^\omega$ into two pieces.
 It guarantees a winning submission for every possible $x$.